Highlights of Tamil Nadu and Kerala

 Overnight stay in Thekkady.

-Arrive in Alleppy and transfer to hosueboat, rest of the day dedicated to relaxation.
+Arrival and transfer to houseboat; rest of the day at leisure.

 After breakfast, drive to Kochi.